Last updated: July 9, 2022

 Visiting an escape room with your friends is an adventure like no other, one that can be exciting and terrifying all at the same time.

-An escape room is a race against the clock, and the only way to find your way out is by working together with your friends solving puzzles and uncovering hidden clues.
+An escape room is a race against the clock, and the only way to find your way out is by working together with your friends to solve puzzles and uncover hidden clues.

 Check out our list with the best escape rooms in Sydney for some cool options.